psilons/system-setup-notes/computer_monitors/optimal_monitor_size.md

 So seems that we have 2 possibilities, as indicated in the grouping column.
 Option 2 is more comfort since the font size is larger, but it depends on individuals.

+These DPIs are calculated based the width and height columns.
+Manufacturers may adjust it slightly to the standard 96 DPI.

 The above sizes are visible sizes.
 Count in frames, here are some samples from ViewSonic sizes: